rgrupesh/Full-Stack-with-JavaScript/README.md

-# works on web dev
+# works on FULL-STACK web dev